aniciofmf/react-calendar/README.md

 # React Calendar

-Simple calendar made in React to handle events
+1. Simple calendar made in React to handle events

-[WIP] - Workbox
-[WIP] - PWA
+2. PWA capabilities
-[WIP] - Replace react-router to the latest version

 # Get it running